 The Monitoring vs. Execution Gap

-Most AEO platforms under $200/mo are monitoring-only.
+Most AEO platforms under $200/mo are monitoring-first.
 They track your brand mentions across AI search engines and show you charts.
-Otterly ($29/mo), the cheapest option in the market, tracks 6 AI search engines and tells you where you appear.
-But it creates zero content.
-Profound's $99/mo Starter does the same: ChatGPT-only tracking, 50 prompts, zero articles.
-You get a dashboard showing the problem with no path to fixing it.
+Otterly ($29/mo), the cheapest option in the market, tracks 4 AI search engines and tells you where you appear, but it creates zero content.
+Profound's $99/mo Starter is monitoring-focused too: ChatGPT-only tracking, 50 prompts.
+Its content execution, the Agents feature, lives on higher tiers.
+At those entry prices you get a dashboard showing the problem with no path to fixing it.

 What to do: Before comparing prices, ask one question: does this platform create content or just monitor?
 If you are budget-conscious and need AI search visibility, paying $29 to $99/mo for monitoring and then hiring a freelance writer to create AEO content will cost more than a platform that does both.
 The platforms below all create content.
 The differences are in volume, quality, and what happens before the content goes live.